-Many more people are paying attention to their health and taking steps to boost their immune system.
+Many of us are paying attention to our health and taking steps to boost our immune systems.
 But exercising regularly, getting enough sleep, and drinking plenty of water can only do so much if your iron levels are low.

-Iron deficiency is the most common nutrient deficiency in the world, and many of us can have low iron stores without even knowing about it.
+Iron deficiency is the most common nutrient deficiency in the world, and many of us can have low iron levels without even knowing about it.

-If you’ve been feeling tired lately, or get out of breath going up the stairs – despite being physically fit – then it’s possible your iron levels may need a boost.
-But why exactly is iron so important and how can we make sure we get enough in our diet?
+If you’ve been feeling tired lately, it’s possible your iron levels may need a boost.
+But why is iron so important and how can we make sure we get enough in our diet?

 What is iron?

-One of the main reasons that iron is so important to our health is because it’s a key ingredient of haemoglobin, a protein that’s found in red blood cells.
-Haemoglobin helps transport oxygen around the body and it represents around two-thirds of all iron in our bodies.
+One of the main reasons iron is so important to our health is because it’s a key ingredient of haemoglobin, a protein that’s found in red blood cells.
+Haemoglobin helps transport oxygen in the blood and it represents around two-thirds of all iron in our bodies.

 If we don’t have enough iron, we can’t produce enough healthy red blood cells and our bodies can’t get enough oxygen.
 This means we’ll feel tired and lacking in energy.
-Should this develop into the more serious iron deficiency known as anaemia, you might feel out of breath easily and start experiencing fatigue and weakness.
+Should this develop into anaemia (iron deficiency), you might become out of breath easily and start experiencing fatigue and weakness.

-Iron also plays an important role in supporting our immune system.
+Iron also plays an important role in supporting the immune system.
 Plus, it helps regulate body temperature, can improve athletic performance, and keeps our hair, skin, and nails healthy.

 How much iron do we need?

-The amount of iron we need depends on a person’s age and gender.
-For much of their lives, women need more iron than men because they lose blood (and iron-rich Haemoglobin) each month when they menstruate.
+The amount of iron needed depends on a person’s age and gender.
+For much of their lives, women need more iron than men because they lose blood (and iron-rich haemoglobin) each month during menstruation.
 However, this means that after menopause, a woman’s iron requirements drop and are the same as a man’s.

-The Recommended Daily Allowance (RDA) of iron for men and women over the age of 50 is 8.7mg – rising to 14.8mg a day for women aged 19 to 50.
-However, there are some exceptions to this and you may need more iron if you:
+The Recommended Daily Allowance of iron for men and women aged 50 and over is 8.7mg – rising to 14.8mg a day for women aged 19 to 49.
+However, there are some exceptions to this and you may need more iron if you…

 • Have an ulcer (these can cause blood loss)